 Testing the design and implementation of controls

 AS 2201.42 requires evaluating whether the control is suitably designed to prevent or detect material misstatements.
-The PCAOB finds deficiencies when auditors describe the control in the working paper but don’t evaluate whether it would actually work.
-A control that says “management reviews the accounts receivable aging monthly” is only effective if the review has defined criteria, exception handling, and documentation of actions taken.
+The PCAOB finds deficiencies when auditors describe the control in the WP but don’t evaluate whether it would work.
+A control that says “management reviews the accounts receivable aging monthly” is only effective if the review has defined criteria and exception handling, with documentation of actions taken.
 Without those elements, the design isn’t sufficient, and your testing of operating effectiveness is moot.

 Testing operating effectiveness

 The most frequent deficiency here is insufficient sample sizes or inappropriate testing approaches.
 AS 2201.46 allows a range of approaches (inquiry combined with observation, reperformance, inspection of documentation), but inquiry alone is never sufficient for operating effectiveness.
-The PCAOB continues to find engagements where the auditor described the control, asked management how it operates, and concluded it was effective.
+The PCAOB continues to find engagements where the auditor described the control and asked management how it operates, then concluded it was effective.
 That isn’t a test.
+That is a tick box exercise that looks like a test.

 Evaluating identified deficiencies